 AMCAS Notification of LOR

-Please notify your Admissions Counselor by email when ALL your LORs have been received by AMCAS on your behalf.
+Automatic notifications will not be sent when you file is complete.
+If you have any questions regarding your Supplemental Material or the status of your application, you may contact your Admissions Counselor below.
 Counselors are assigned by the first letter of your last name and will be working with you throughout the application cycle.

 We look forward to receiving your completed application materials.